 For a lockdown DPN, the director’s liability arises from unpaid tax obligations when lodgements were made after these timeframes.

-To calculate personal liability for either a non-lockdown or lockdown DPN, you can use the company’s Integrated Client Account and, if applicable, the SGC account, along with the company’s lodgement history.
+To work out personal liability for either type, you can use the company’s Integrated Client Account (its ATO account) and, if relevant, the SGC account, along with the company’s lodgement history.
 This will show whether the unpaid obligations were lodged within or outside the required timeframes.

 -